NIMHD 10-Year Anniversary Celebration

 - Resources and information on NIMHD’s COVID-19 response efforts

 - Director’s Seminar Series, a lecture series highlighting NIMHD grantees who are advancing the science of minority health and health disparities

 - NIMHD feature articles that detail advances through NIMHD’s extramural and intramural programs and training and diverse workforce development efforts

 - Highlights of NIMHD-funded researchers through the NIMHD e-Newsletter and Insights Blog

-- Synopses of recent and impactful NIMHD-funded research publications on Research Spotlights
+- Synopses of recent and impactful NIMHD-funded research publications in Research Spotlights

-- Social media features on memories, accomplishments, and groundbreaking discoveries
+- Social media on events, accomplishments, and groundbreaking discoveries